jeroen-klaver/HP-Aruba-Accesspoint-status/readme.md

 Script to run on dashboardserver for tracking UP and Down accesspoints.
-U can use any show command of the Aruba controller.
+U can use any show command in the script of the Aruba controller.

 Visualise the status in Grafana via Node-RED.